marhop/literate-binary/examples/wave.md

         0200

  3. The sampling rate.
-8000 (0x1f40) samples per second.

-        401f0000
+44100 (0xac44) samples per second (44.1 kHz) are defined
+    as "CD quality".

+        44ac0000

-    Other common sampling rates include 44100 (CD quality), 48000, and 192000 samples per second.
+    Other common sampling rates include 48000 and 192000 samples per second.

  4. The average number of bytes per second.
 The RIFF specification defines this as channels × bits per second × bytes per sample, but obviously it should be samples per second (i.e., sampling rate) instead of bits per second.
 See field 6 below for the number of bytes per sample.

-    2 × 8000 × 1 = 16000 = 0x3e80
+    2 × 44100 × 2 = 176400 = 0x2b110

-        803e0000
+        10b10200

  5. The block alignment, that is, how many bytes have to be read for playback of each sample: number of channels × bytes per sample.

-    2 × 1 = 2
+    2 × 2 = 4

-        0200
+        0400

  6. The number of bits per sample, also known as bit depth.
-One byte for each sample of audio data.
+Two bytes (16 bits) for each sample of audio data are defined as "CD quality".

-        0800
+        1000

-    Other bit depths like 16 bits (CD quality) are possible, but there is an inconsistency in the RIFF specification: If one to eight bits are used this value is interpreted as an unsigned integer, but with more than eight bits it is interpreted as a signed integer ...
+    Other bit depths like 8 or 24 bits are possible, but there is an inconsistency in the RIFF specification: If one to eight bits are used the samples in the data chunk below are interpreted as unsigned integers, but with more than eight bits they are interpreted as signed integers ...

 The two most important pieces of information for interpretation of the data chunk are fields 3 and 6, sampling rate and bit depth.
 These are the central